 Adding small games in your store during the Halloween season is another way to get your customers engaged during the shopping experience.
 A “guess how many” jar is a time-tested method.

 Just throw a jar full of candy corn (who actually eats it anyway?) in a huge jar and toss it on the counter.
-Just make sure to accurately count it up beforehand.
-Add a pad that guests can write their name and number on.
+Just make sure to count it up beforehand accurately.
+Add a pad on which guests can write their names and numbers.
 Even better, request an email or other contact information so you can add them to your email/SMS marketing lists.
 Remember how important frequent communication is to help drive more shopper loyalty.

-Add the jar near your retail POS system and include some last-minute Halloween related impulse purchases, too.
+Add the jar near your retail POS system and include some last-minute Halloween-related impulse purchases.
 Candy or small accessories are easy options.

 Running a Halloween promotion isn’t just reserved for the Party Citys of the world.
 Pretty much any retailer can join in on the fun.

-- Liquor stores could promote a Halloween cocktail and sell all ingredients in a bundled deal
+- Liquor stores could promote a Halloween cocktail and sell all ingredients bundled.

 Don’t forget to have fun with Halloween decorations.
 Deck out your storefront and sidewalk area.
-Put up decoration in the windows and add a sign advertising any contests, promotions, or events.
+Put decorations in the windows and add a sign advertising contests, promotions, or events.

 Do the same online.
 Add Halloween themes to your eCommerce shop.
 Again, advertise all upcoming events and promotions.

 Finally, advertise it all on your social media profiles, too.
-For those guests that don’t feel comfortable about attending your store in person during COVID, social media-based contests are a great opportunity for them to still participate.
 Encourage people to share photos on your Instagram and Facebook pages.

 And get your team in on the fun, too.
 If they’d like, encourage them to dress up on Halloween or during Halloween weekend.
 It’s another easy way to help foster more engagement with your shoppers.
 And it lets them add a bit of their own personality to their job.

-Check out the rest of our blog for more advice on how to handle the holidays.
-With 2020 Black Friday coming up, Halloween is a great opportunity to test out some ideas and be sure that you’re staying within COVID guidelines.
-And click below to learn more about KORONA.
+Check out the rest of our blog for more advice on handling the holidays.
+Click below to learn more about KORONA.